Buying a Cycle Helmet

 Children's cycle helmet sizing comes in all sorts of different size, such as small, 52-56cm, youth and so on which can make things challenging, especially when buying remotely.
 But the critical dimension is head circumference and all helmets sold in the UK will have this measurement.
 Furthermore every helmet we stock has its size listed in the details so you will always have a consistent data point.

 1. Firstly you will need to measure you child's head using a soft tape measure (not the metal retractable ones).
-If you don't have a tape measure simply click here and order a paper one from us - it's free!
+If you don't have a tape measure you can order a paper one from us - it's free!

 The correct place to measure is around the forehead, but with a slight angle down toward the back of the head, which corresponds to how the helmet will sit on the head.